Loulé Market - Best Guide to the Algarve's Most Vibrant Market

 Licor de Amêndoa Amarga – A traditional almond liqueur

-Pro Tip: Saturdays are the best day to visit, as the Outside Street Market opens just outside Loulé Market, where you can find even more local crafts and souvenirs
+Pro Tip: Saturdays are the best day to visit, as the Outside Farmer Street Market opens just outside Loulé Market, where you can find even more local treats.

-How to Visit Loulé Market: Guided Tours & Day Trips
+Book Loulé Market: Guided Tour & Day Trips

 If you want a stress-free way to explore Loulé Market, we recommend a guided day trip.
 This tour typically include: